bluwy/website/src/posts/2024-02-05-hot-module-replacement-is-easy/index.md

 ### HMR events

-While not necessary for HMR, the HMR client can also emit events in the runtime when certain payloads are received. [`import.meta.hot.on`](https://vitejs.dev/guide/api-hmr.html#hot-on-event-cb) and [`import.meta.hot.off`](https://vitejs.dev/guide/api-hmr.html#hot-off-event-cb) can be used to listen and unlisten to these events.
+While not necessary for HMR, the HMR client can also emit events in the runtime when certain payloads are received. [`import.meta.hot.on`](https://vitejs.dev/guide/api-hmr.html#hot-on-event-cb) and [`import.meta.hot.off`](https://vitejs.dev/guide/api-hmr.html#hot-off-event-cb) can be used to listen and un-listen to these events.

 ```js
 if (import.meta.hot) {